 How we can help

-If you are an employer or employee in the Solihull area we will be more than happy to provide you with assistance or any additional information required on age discrimination.
+If you are an employer or employee in the Coventry area we will be more than happy to provide you with assistance or any additional information required on age discrimination.
 Please contact us at The Hughes Partnership Accountants and Business Advisors Limited for more detailed advice.